-16. Can I appeal against the eligibility decision if my application for travel assistance is refused?
+14. Can I appeal against the eligibility decision if my application for travel assistance is refused?

 Yes.
-If you feel the policy has not been applied correctly or you have exceptional circumstances you wish to be considered you can ask for your case to be reviewed .For further details regarding the eligibility review process please visit the school and college transport webpage and see question 8 in this guidance to understand what does and does not fall under exceptional circumstances.
+If you feel the policy has not been applied correctly or you have exceptional circumstances you wish to be considered you can ask for your case to be reviewed .For further details regarding the eligibility review process please visit the school and college transport webpage.